VictoriaMetrics/VictoriaMetrics/docs/relabeling.md

 ## Useful tips for target relabeling

+* Target relabelig can be debugged by clicking the `debug` link for the needed target on the `http://vmagent:8429/target` or on the `http://vmagent:8429/service-discovery` pages.
+See [these docs](https://docs.victoriametrics.com/vmagent.html#relabel-debug).
 * Every discovered target contains a set of meta-labels, which start with `__meta_` prefix.
   The specific sets of labels per each supported service discovery option are listed [here](https://docs.victoriametrics.com/sd_configs.html#prometheus-service-discovery).